diskoverdata/diskover-docs/source_files/config_diskoveradmin_main.md

 ### Overview

 Most help information is available directly in the user interface.
-This section offers additional guidance when applicable to support you during the configuration process.
+This section offers additional guidance when applicable to support you during the configuration process. **IMPORTANT!**

-🟨 &nbsp;**IMPORTANT!**

 - Although specified throughout **DiskoverAdmin**, always assume that the fields are case-sensitive.
 - For more information about [Python re.search](https://docs.python.org/3.7/library/re.html) whenever mentioned in the help text in DiskoverAdmin.